 As you can see, this pricing is well below market rates, and includes fast SSD (solid state disk) storage, one IPv4 address, and lots of bandwidth.
-We believe that by enabling you to do with great things with Funtoo Linux, our community and technology will benefit.
+We believe that by enabling you to do great things with Funtoo Linux, our community and technology will benefit.
 So we see this as a win for everyone.

 - How do I sign up?